The Legend of Sankta Lucia

 In more recent times, the tradition has changed.
 A daughter of the house, usually the eldest, rises very early on December 13th, Lucia Day, bringing coffee and saffron buns to her parents and family.
 She wears a white dress and has a wreath of candles on her head.
 Lucia celebrations also take place in towns, churches, and schools throughout the country.

-The Sankta Lucia Fest has been an annual tradition at Pacific Lutheran University for over half a century.
+The Sankta Lucia Fest has been an annual tradition at Pacific Lutheran University for seventy years.
 It is a very important tradition to the people of Sweden, and it is our desire to keep the tradition alive for Swedes and other Scandinavians in this area.
 Although it is not a religious ceremony, the Sankta Lucia celebration marks the beginning of the Christmas season, in Sweden and at Pacific Lutheran University.